 For a second there you thought this post was going to be about swearing didn’t you?

-This post is about how we cope with failure (perceived or actual).
+This post is about how we cope with feelings of failure (perceived or actual).

-Here are some ways to come to grips with our thoughts on failure.
+Here are some ways to come to grips with feelings on failure.

 Just a heads up, this post isn’t so much about actions to take when you have experienced a failure but more to do with the feelings you might be dealing with along the way.